 The Giantess Hít in Hítardalur Valley and the Party of the Trolls - Folklore from West Iceland

-Now I want to tell you about another party and the games where the half-trolls and strong men of Iceland compared their strengths to find out who was the strongest amongst them.
+Now I would like to tell you about another party and the games in which the half-trolls and strong men of Iceland compared their strength to find out who was the strongest amongst them.

 This story is told in Ármannssaga hin yngri, and I think about these games every time I visit this area.